-

 Original Date Announced

-July 9, 2019USCIS Acting Director Ken Cuccinelli reportedly releases a policy change to staffers reducing the time asylum officers have to wait after detaining an immigrant before conducting a credible fear interview from 48 hours to 1 calendar day.
+July 9, 2019USCIS Acting Director Ken Cuccinelli reportedly released a policy change internally reducing the time asylum officers have to wait after an immigrant is detained before conducting a credible fear interview from 48 hours to 1 calendar day.

 [ID #93]